 - Where: The Princess Royal and Duke of Fife Memorial Park, Braemar, Aberdeenshire

-- Note: This is just a one day event and very popular because of the presence of the royals.
+- Note: This is just a one-day event and very popular because of the presence of the royals.
 Tickets go on sale almost a year ahead of time, in November for September the following year.
 If you are thinking of going, visit the website to book your tickets well in advance.
-In August 2018, tickets were still available for the September games so it is always worth having a go.

 - Pitlochry Highland Games